samexner/stable-diffusion-ROCker/README.md

 # Docker image for A1111 Stable Diffusion Web UI, Kohya_ss and ComfyUI

-Now with SDXL support.
+Now with SDXL and ROCm support.
+In progress.
+Not everything is working because of an incomplete xtensors, but it should work later with this PR. https://github.com/ROCmSoftwarePlatform/xformers/pull/6

 ## Installs

 * Ubuntu 22.04 LTS
-* CUDA 11.8
+* ROCm 5.6
 * Python 3.10.12
 * [Automatic1111 Stable Diffusion Web UI](
   https://github.com/AUTOMATIC1111/stable-diffusion-webui) 1.7.0